Waiting times on the phone can sometimes be long. Check our frequently asked questions to quickly find an answer to your question.

 I would like to receive the invoice from Infomedics on paper, is that possible?

-If you would like to receive the invoice on paper, please call Infomedics at phone no: 036-2031900.
+If you would like to receive the invoice on paper, please call Infomedics at phone number: 036-2031900.

 I can't pay the invoice on time, what should I do?

-If you cannot pay the invoice, before the due date, please call Infomedics at 036-2031900 to request a payment extension or payment arrangement.
+If you cannot pay the invoice (before the due date), call Infomedics at 036-2031900 to request a payment extension or payment arrangement.
 Do this in time to avoid extra costs.

 Is your answer not there?